MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/deployment_files/application_install_files/obsidian_livesynch/readme.md

 # Deploying Obsidian on K3s

 This folder contains instructions for deploying the couchdb application that is used to store the data from the Obsidian self-hosted live-synch plug-in, in addition to tips and tricks around how to navigate around a few of the gotchas I ran into.
+While this instructions could be used for a general purpose deployment of CouchDB they're specifically tailored for the Obsidian live-synch plugin, meaning, if you just need to deploy CouchDB and aren't using Obsidian self-hosted live-synch you may be able to skip some of the items below.

 ## Basic Setup